Arnab-Developer/BloodSugarTracking/README.md

 GO
 ```

-Update the connection string in appsettings.json file.
+Update the connection string in appsettings.json file if applicable.

 Open terminal and navigate to the project folder and execute below command.
 Copy the generated
 sql script and execute in the database.